 We use HeyReach for LinkedIn outreach because it's built for exactly this kind of scaled, multi-sender automation.
 It integrates natively with Clay, which means leads flow directly from your Clay table into HeyReach campaigns without any CSV exports or manual imports.

-The primary contact (the person who booked the meeting) gets a LinkedIn connection request from the rep who’s running the meeting.
-The message is personalized and references the upcoming call.
+The primary contact (the person who booked the meeting) gets a LinkedIn connection request from the rep who's running the meeting.
+The message is personalized and references the upcoming call, which usually drives a higher acceptance rate.

 LinkedIn is one channel.
 Email is another.
-And using both together is how you create the kind of multi-touch presence that makes your company feel bigger and more established than a single cold email ever could.
+Using both together is how you create the kind of multi-touch presence that makes your company feel bigger and more established than a single cold email ever could.

 After the LinkedIn connection requests go out through HeyReach, we trigger a short email sequence through Instantly that targets the same buying committee members.
 This is not a five-email drip campaign with heavy pitches.